LLNL/Aluminum/docs/comm.rst

 These are the most basic communication operations, and need to be paired: one process sends data and the other process receives the data.

-There are some subtleties here that one should be aware of.
+There are some subtleties here that one should be aware of:

-Unlike MPI, Aluminum does not support tagged messages.
+* Unlike MPI, Aluminum does not support tagged messages.
+* Also unlike MPI, a receive will only match a send with the exact same ``count`` (whereas MPI treats the receive count as an upper bound).
-You should properly order your sends and receives, so that you start your sends and receives in the same order.
+* You should properly order your sends and receives, so that you start your sends and receives in the same order.
-Finally, note that sends may (but are not guaranteed) to complete *before* the data has been sent or before it has been received (it is, however, safe to read or modify a send buffer after the send has completed).
+* Finally, note that sends may (but are not guaranteed) to complete *before* the data has been sent or before it has been received (it is, however, safe to read or modify a send buffer after the send has completed).

 There are no special in-place versions of send or receive, as they only have one buffer argument.